 The correlation coefficient between each pair of observers, by direction, is show in Table 4.2.
 Except for observer GB, correlations for upstream moving fish were all greater than 0.95, while the correlation coefficients for downstream moving fish ranged from -0.25 to 0.96.
-Several of the weakest correlations did correspond with lower numbers of observed fish.
+Several of the weakest correlations corresponded with lower numbers of observed fish.